nennigb/amc2moodle/amc2moodle/amc2moodle/README.md

   -  Usage of `multicol` is bypassed.
 But it should be possible to use it elsewhere (create newcommand).
   -  Translate equation into mathml, but it can be easily changed
   -  Use AMC numeric, or open question
   -  Only the main commands of the package `automultiplechoice.sty` are supported in french.
-The english keywords support is on-going.
+The English keywords support is on-going.
 The list of supported keywords can be seen in `automultiplechoice.sty.ltxml`
   -  You cannot remove the add of "None of these answers are correct" choice at the end of each multiple question.

 ### Grading strategy
 In moodle 3, the grading strategy is different from AMC, especially, for questions with multiple answers.
 In this case, AMC affects a grade for each checked good answer and each non-checked wrong answer.
 The total grade of the question depend on the number of choice.

 In Moodle, only checked item leads to a grade, positive or negative.
-The grading is compute in the xxx.py script.
+The grading is computed in the `convert.py` script.
-The defaut grading parameter are set in xxx.py script to
+The default grading parameters are set in the `convert.py` script to
 ```
-# Multiple :: e :incohérence, b: bonne,  m: mauvaise,  p: planché
+# Multiple :: e :incohérence, b: bonne,  m: mauvaise,  p: plancher
 amc_bs = {'e':-1,'b':1,'m':-0.5}
 amc_bm = {'e':-1,'b':1,'m':-0.5, 'p':-1}
-# defaut question grade in moodle
+# default question grade in moodle
 moo_defautgrade = 1.
 ```
 This value can be changed (as in AMC) with the tex command
 ```